asmirnou/watsor/README.md

 #### Object detection models

 Watsor uses convolutional neural network trained to recognize 90 classes of object.
 The detection model has several types providing the trade-off between accuracy and speed.
 For example, _MobileNet v1_ is the fastest, but less accurate than _Inception v2_.
-The models recommended below are reasonable for video surveillance in real-time, however you are not limited to use only these models.
+The models recommended below are reasonable for video surveillance in real-time, however you are not limited to use only these models as Watsor supports any one from [TensorFlow Model Garden](https://github.com/tensorflow/models/tree/master/research/object_detection).
+It's worth trying their newest models with higher average precision.

 The models are available in several formats depending on the device the inference is being performed on.
  - If you've got [The Coral USB Accelerator](https://coral.ai/products/accelerator/) download one of the models built for Edge TPU (MobileNet v1/v2), rename the file and put in `model/` folder as `edgetpu.tflite`.
  - Have [Nvidia CUDA GPU](https://developer.nvidia.com/cuda-gpus) on board - download one of the models, rename the file and put in `model/` folder as `gpu.uff`.
- - CPU is used only when there are no accelerators.
+ - CPU is used only when there are no accelerators or their models provided.
 Inside of TensorFlow archive you will find several files, you only need `frozen_inference_graph.pb` renamed as `cpu.pb` and placed in the `model/` folder.
 New models do not have frozen graph, but there is a `saved_model` folder that needs to be copied in full to the `model/` folder of Watsor.

+    <sub>Please note that _saved model_ takes longer to start.
+If TensorFlow is configured properly, GPU will be involved.</sub>
- - For single board computer such as Raspberry Pi or [Jetson Nano](https://github.com/asmirnou/watsor/wiki/Deploying-Watsor-to-Jetson-Nano) lightweight model is more suitable.
+ - For single board computer such as Raspberry Pi or [Jetson Nano](https://github.com/asmirnou/watsor/wiki/Deploying-Watsor-to-Jetson-Nano) lightweight model is more efficient.
 Download and unpack if needed, rename the file and put in `model/` folder as `cpu.tflite`.

 | Device | Filename | MobileNet v1 | MobileNet v2 | Inception v2 |
 |---|---|---|---|---|